 Fly from Yangon to Mandalay.
 Flight time is approximately 1 hour and 15 minutes.

-This is the perfect introduction to Mandalay.
-Start with the Mahamuni pagoda and have a look at this centuries old Buddha statue originating from Mrauk Oo.
-It is a very lively temple compound where men are sticking gold leaves to the Buddha statue.
+Start your tour with the Mahamuni pagoda and have a look at this centuries old Buddha statue originating from Mrauk U. It is a very lively temple compound where men are sticking gold leaves to the Buddha statue.
 The Mahamuni is also an excellent place to shop around for the perfect Buddha statue (bronze or wood).
 Can’t find what you are looking for?
 Find a marble statue at the next stop which is the marble carving street.
 The old capital of Amarapura is a very quiet village nowadays where you only hear the sound of the weaving machines.
 Walk through the famous Mahagandayon monastery complex with hundreds of monks, visit one of the small weaving factories, and walk over U Bein Bridge and take a boat ride before heading back to your hotel.

-Mandalay and the other former royal capitals around it have all been capital cities for a while for one major reason: they are all situated on the Ayeyarwaddy River.
+Mandalay and the other former royal capitals around it have all been capital cities for one major reason: they are all situated on the Ayeyarwaddy River.
 Feel the breeze of the river and imagine how it must have been to arrive by boat in Mingun or at the court of Ava.
 From the jetty in Mandalay you will be taken upstream to Mingun and visit the Mingun Pagoda with the big crack caused by an earthquake and the giant bronze bell.
-Take a leisurely boat cruise for about 3 hours downstream to Ava.
-A simple lunch packed in rattan baskets will be served while cruising down.
+Take a leisurely 3 hour boat cruise downstream to Ava.
+A simple lunch packed in rattan baskets will be served on the way.
 Arriving in Ava, horse carts are ready to take you around this magnificent site with various ancient temple ruins that used to be majestic buildings during the 400 years that Ava was the capital.
 Return to Mandalay by car.

 Fly from Mandalay to Bagan.
 Flight time is approximately 30 minutes.